 Lost/Found Pets

-If you’ve found a lost dog…
+If you’ve found a dog…

 Bringing a lost pet to the Humane Society should be a last resort.
 Most pets are found by neighbors within close proximity to the pet’s home (usually within a mile from home), and the farther an animal is taken from it’s found location, the lower the chance of the pet being reunited with their family.
 We need community members to assist us in limiting shelter intakes to animals that are truly homeless or suffering and those that represent public safety concerns.
 If you find a pet that appears healthy and friendly, please review the tips on this page to expedite the reunion of the pet with its owners.
 And remember: pets can become dirty and bedraggled quickly, so try to avoid judgments or assumptions that the pet was intentionally abandoned or not cared for by its family.
+If you have found a stray animal in another county, not in Kitsap County, please take it to the closest Animal Shelter or Humane Society within that county.
+Kitsap Humane Society can only take in stray pets found within Kitsap County limits.

 Be safe – if you are able, get the dog to a safe and secure area and be aware of surroundings.
 Your safety and the safety of others should come first.
 DO NOT chase the dog into traffic.